Contributing to Zulip¶

 Welcome to the Zulip community!

 The Zulip community server is the primary communication forum for the Zulip community.
 It is a good place to start whether you have a question, are a new contributor, are a new user, or anything else.
 Make sure to read the community norms before posting.
 The Zulip community is also governed by a code of conduct.

-You can subscribe to email@example.com for a lower traffic (~1 email/month) way to hear about things like mentorship opportunities with Google Code-in, in-person sprints at conferences, and other opportunities to contribute.
+You can subscribe to email@example.com or our Twitter account for a very low traffic (<1 email/month) way to hear about things like mentorship opportunities with Google Summer of Code, in-person sprints at conferences, and other opportunities to contribute.

 Ways to contribute¶